Are Plastic Utensils Safe? Risks, Facts & Safer Alternatives Explained

 A man cooking on a stovetop while questioning are plastic utensils unsafe or safe as warning signs appear from heat exposure.

-How Heat and Cooking Conditions Affect Plastic Utensils
+How Heat Affects Plastic Utensils

 A man holding two plastic spatulas melting over a hot pan to show are plastic utensils safe for cooking.